progwise/webentwickler-werkzeuge/00-git/README.md

 ## Branching

-If we want switch to a new branch before doing the commit we can use the following command:
+If we want to switch to a new branch before doing the commit we can use the following command:

 `git switch -c <branch-name>`

 Also, if we want to know in which branch we are we can use the following command:

 `git branch`

-or alternatively we can use the following command:
+alternatively, we can use the following command:

 `git status`